National Student Volunteer Week (NSVW) is an opportunity to acknowledge the impact that student volunteers make through

-Volunteering Queensland is proud to manage National Student Volunteer Week in collaboration with Volunteering Australia and all State and Territory Peak Volunteering Bodies.
+Volunteering Queensland is proud to lead National Student Volunteer Week in collaboration with Volunteering Australia and all State and Territory peak volunteering bodies.

-The Australian NSVW concept resulted from Volunteering Queensland's university roundtable which brought together key academics, researchers and community engagement managers from universities across Queensland; including Bond University, CQ University, Griffith University, Queensland University of Technology, and University of Queensland.
+The Australian NSVW concept was borne at Volunteering Queensland's university roundtable which brought together key academics, researchers and community engagement managers from universities across Queensland.
+Universities involved included Bond University, CQ University, Griffith University, Queensland University of Technology, and University of Queensland.